pouya-codes/singularity_auto_annotate/README.md

                          (default: {})

   --subtype_filter
                        Only apply auto_annotation on one subtype.
 It should be in a format of 'subtype'=num, when num is the part of the slides of this subtype that we apply.
 (This is useful for running multiple jobs on different nodes.
 Each subtype-> a job)
+                       (default: {})

+  --slide_idx
+                      Select a specif slide from all the slides in that directory (usefull for running multiple jobs) (default: None)
 ```